rzieber/Kathryns-AQI/README.md

 # Kathryn's AQI Sensor Comparison — 2025

-Air quality sensor performance assessment comparing low-cost 3D-PAWS instruments against regulatory-grade reference stations.
+Air quality sensor performance assessment comparing low-cost 3D-PAWS instruments against reference stations.

 ---

 ## Background

-This project evaluates whether 3D-PAWS (3-Dimensional Printed Automatic Weather Station) instruments can reliably track particulate matter (PM) concentrations compared to established reference-grade sensors.
+This project evaluates whether 3D-PAWS (3-D Printed Automatic Weather Station) instruments can reliably track particulate matter (PM) concentrations compared to established reference-grade sensors.
 We focus on **PM 1.0** and **PM 2.5** only — PM 10 readings from 3D-PAWS were determined to be unreliable and are excluded from analysis.